In the Senate

 While Nate grew up in southeast Iowa, he has lived in Des Moines area for 20 years as he attended college and law school and, after graduating law school in 2005, bought his first and only home on the east side of Des Moines.
 Nate’s wife, Andrea Boulton, works as the trails and greenways director for the Iowa Natural Heritage Foundation, a non-profit organization dedicated to conservation and outdoor recreation in Iowa.
 She is involved in a number of community organizations, including her active role in the newly-reorganized Accent Neighborhood Association.
 She is a graduate of Drake University, where she earned her bachelor’s degree and master of public administration degree.
 Apart from her professional and community activities, Andrea is also a backyard beekeeper.

-Nate, Andrea, and Gwyneth (along with their dog Scamp and cat Philo) live near Grand View Park in east Des Moines.
+Nate and Andrea have two daughters, Gwyneth and Alys, and live near Grand View Park in east Des Moines.